-The Identifying Montana’s African American Heritage Places Project aims to provide academic, place-based historical resources as well as new scholarship.
-Place-based history pivots the study of the past around existing structures, neighborhoods, sites, or environments.
-This project has produced a number of original, place-based resources that professional historians and casual viewers alike will find enlightening and easy to use.
+The Identifying Montana’s African American Heritage Places project seeks to recognize those places associated with the African American Western experience.
+Place-based history focuses the study of the past around existing structures, neighborhoods, sites, or environments.
+This project has produced documentation that professional historians and casual viewers alike will find enlightening and easy to use.

 Mapping Historic Neighborhoods